William Harrison Binnie: Philanthropy

-After the death of his long-time friend George Jackson, Binnie became a co-founder of the George Jackson Academy in New York City which serves underprivileged youth.

 Binnie's extensive charity work in New Hampshire includes donations to expand the "End 68 Hours of Hunger" program into Nashua, New Hampshire.
 "End 68 Hours of Hunger" helps fight food-insecurity for children that rely on school breakfasts and lunch by providing them meals over the weekend as well.

-In May 2015, Bill Binnie won an award from the New Hampshire Preservation Alliance for his "rehabilitation and adaptive use" of the historic Walker School Building in Concord, New Hampshire, the site of the ratification of the U.S. Constitution.
+In May 2015, Binnie won an award from the New Hampshire Preservation Alliance for his "rehabilitation and adaptive use" of the historic Walker School Building in Concord, New Hampshire, the site of the ratification of the U.S. Constitution.
 Which "created a broadcast center for the state capital."

 In 2017, Binnie offered to pay the college tuition for a fifth-grader who told him that she did not plan to attend college.
 After donating $20,000 for technology upgrades at Smyth Road School in Manchester, New Hampshire, Binnie visited the fifth-grade class and asked all the students to raise their hands if they planned to attend college.
 When only one student did not raise her hand, Binnie pledged to do whatever he could to get the girl to college, including paying her tuition.
 Binnie said of the girl, "I think she reminded me of me, a little 10-year-old ... who didn't have many expectations of going to college, I hope the best for that little girl.
 More important, I want her to be ambitious."

 Additionally, the Smyth Road Elementary School library was renamed the Bill Binnie Media Center.

 Although a moderate Republican, Binnie and his wife have made political contributions to a variety of political causes and candidates.
 During his time as Chairman of the Finance Committee for the New Hampshire Republican State Committee, Binnie contributed tens of thousands of dollars to the state party.
 However, the frequency of his donations to Democratic candidates in the past drew criticisms from conservative groups during his candidacy in the 2010 Republican primary for the U.S. Senate.